d2l-ai/d2l-en/chapter_crashcourse/probability.md

 *multinomial* distribution.
 We'll give a more formal definition of *distribution* later, but at a high level, think of it as just an assignment of probabilities to events.
-In MXNet, we can sample from the multinomial distribution via the aptly named `nd.random.multinomial` function.
+In MXNet, we can sample from the multinomial distribution via the aptly named `np.random.multinomial` function.
 The function
 can be called in many ways, but we'll focus on the simplest.
 To draw a single